Pin group: Definite form

 and these both map onto O(n) = O(n, 0) = O(0, n).

 By contrast, we have the natural isomorphism Spin(n, 0) ≅ Spin(0, n) and they are both the (unique) non-trivial double cover of the special orthogonal group SO(n), which is the (unique) universal cover for n ≥ 3.

 Indefinite form

-There are as many as eight different double covers of O(p, q), for p, q ≠ 0, which correspond to the extensions of the center (which is either C2 × C2 or C4) by C2.
-Only two of them are pin groups—those that admit the Clifford algebra as a representation.
+Depending on how one counts, and the values of q and p, there may be as many as thirty-two different double covers of O(p, q), for p, q ≠ 0.
+Only two of them are the standard pin groups—those that are contained within the standard Clifford algebra constructions.
 They are called Pin(p, q) and Pin(q, p) respectively.
+Not all of these extensions are 'spinoral': one of these double covers, for example, is the trivial extension, which topologically is merely two copies of O(q, p).

+It is worth pointing out for the indefinite case that while the group (in particular here, the component connected to the identity) Spin(p, q) is by definition a double cover of the special orthogonal group SO(p, q), this double covering is unique only in the compact and Lorentzian cases SO(n) and SO(1, q) with q>2.
+For SO(p, q) when both p and q are greater than two, the group has 3 unique connected double covers (only one of which is the spin group).
+Its universal cover is none of these, and is a non-trivial extension of the special orthogonal group by the Klein group, and so is a four fold covering of SO(p, q).
+The case of p or q being 2 is complicated (but well understood) by the infinite homotopy group of SO(2).

 As topological group

 Every connected topological group has a unique universal cover as a topological space, which has a unique group structure as a central extension by the fundamental group.
 For a disconnected topological group, there is a unique universal cover of the identity component of the group, and one can take the same cover as topological spaces on the other components (which are principal homogeneous spaces for the identity component) but the group structure on other components is not uniquely determined in general.

 The Pin and Spin groups are particular topological groups associated to the orthogonal and special orthogonal groups, coming from Clifford algebras: there are other similar groups, corresponding to other double covers or to other group structures on the other components, but they are not referred to as Pin or Spin groups, nor studied much.

 In 2001, Andrzej Trautman found the set of all 32 inequivalent double covers of O(p) x O(q), the maximal compact subgroup of O(p, q) and an explicit construction of 8 double covers of the same group O(p, q).